dschang116/data-visualization/README.md

 # Data Visualization

-A collection of data visualization exercises.
+A collection of data visualizations generated using Python libraries Matplotlib, Random, and Plotly.